ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 This one actually originates from a lot of horror stories about companies moving to the cloud and forgetting about the cloud bill at the end of the month.
 Or some hacker got access to the account and started spinning up expensive machines to mine bitcoins.
-There are multiple examples small and not so small companies having experienced this: [Tesla](https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/), [Announce](https://blog.tomilkieway.com/72k-1/) and [Adobe](https://www.teampay.co/insights/manage-cloud-costs/)
+There are multiple examples small and not so small companies having experienced this: [Tesla](https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/){:target="_blank" rel="noopener noreferrer"}, [Announce](https://blog.tomilkieway.com/72k-1/){:target="_blank" rel="noopener noreferrer"} and [Adobe](https://www.teampay.co/insights/manage-cloud-costs/){:target="_blank" rel="noopener noreferrer"}.

 To get started, the cloud isn't for free, even though a lot of providers will give you some `free` resources every month.
 It's still a service that you're using and there will be a bill for it at the end of the month.